ohadosnat/langDesh/DEV.md

   - This structure allows me to quickly update a user's info.
   - Store only necessary progress (only the words the user is familiar with in that lang)
     - You can see that we don't store the strength level for each available language (currently have Russian, Italian, Spanish, and French)
-  - Active languages can be updated and scale as the app grows.
+  - Active languages can be updated and scaled as the app grows.
   - Each user will have a similar template.
   - As the app grows and has more features (such as dark mode), I can quickly add a field `darkMode: true/false`
     <br/><br/>